SuperOfficeDocs/superoffice-docs/user-guide/en/faq/delete.md

 author: SuperOffice RnD
 so.date: 06.29.2022
 keywords: FAQ
-so.topic: help
+so.topic: howto
 language: en
 ---

 # Delete FAQ entries

-To delete an FAQ entry from SuperOffice Service, do as follows:
+To delete an FAQ entry from SuperOffice Service:

 1. Select **Knowledge Base > FAQ**.
 2. Go to the folder where the FAQ entry is located.